kittykatattack/thepoetrybook/book.markdown

 ### How to make your own book ###

 Use a plain text editor to write a markdown document.
 Or, you can use a free online markdown editor, [like this one](http://dillinger.io).
 (If you want a get fancy, download the latest version of [Brackets](http://brackets.io) and install the markdown extension from the extension manager).
 The Poetry Book uses and enhanced style of markdown called GFM, which [adds some extra useful features](https://help.github.com/articles/github-flavored-markdown).
+(Here's a good [markdown cheat-sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) you can use while you're learning it.)

 Here's an example of a markdown document that will create a book with two pages of poems.